w3c/wai-bcase/content/bibliography.fr.md

 ## General Statistics/Research Methods/Other Business Case perspectives

 * [_Disability Inclusion Overview_](http://www.worldbank.org/en/topic/disability){:rel="nofollow"}.
 The World Bank (2018).<br />
-Type: Statistical summary with sources  <br />
+Type: Statiscal summary with sources  <br />
 Summary: Report on the numbers of people through out the world with disabilities who experience barriers to full social and economic inclusion.
 Barriers include inaccessible physical environments and transportation, the unavailability of assistive devices and technologies, non-adapted means of communication, gaps in service delivery, and discriminatory prejudice and stigma in society.

 * [_World Population Chart for Countries and Continents_](https://www.disabled-world.com/calculators-charts/wpc.php){:rel="nofollow"}.
 Disabled World (2017).<br />